Holiday parking mistakes result in you seeing orange.

-NYC DOF has injected the color orange into the holiday season.
-This ferocious little orange epistle is punishing the NYC driving community for shopping and parking in NYC.
-There may be a small respite in sight, however, commonly known as “major legal holidays.”
-Parking rules are suspended, and hungry meters are forced to diet.
+The Evil Empire has injected the color orange into the holiday season.
+This ferocious little epistle is punishing the NYC driving community for shopping and parking in NYC.
+However, there may be a small respite in sight known as “major legal holidays.”
+Parking rules are suspended, and hungry meters are forced to diet on these wonderful days.

-Christmas day (Sunday, December 25, 2011), and the following day, Monday, December 26, 2011, are major legal holidays.
-You heard me correctly, Sunday AND Monday are both major legal holidays.
-In the wacky world of NYC parking tickets, Christmas day is the real Christmas, but Monday is the day Christmas is observed for parking ticket purposes.
+When a major legal parking holiday falls on a weekend, Sunday AND Monday are both major legal parking holidays.
+Yup, In the wacky world of NYC parking tickets, Christmas day is the real Christmas, but Monday is the day Christmas is observed for parking ticket purposes.
 Confused…I don’t blame you.

-I’ll repeat for the benefit of the skeptics, Sunday and Monday are both major legal holidays.
+I’ll repeat for the benefit of the skeptics, Sunday and Monday are both major legal parking holidays.

 Once again New Years is a twin.
 New Year’s Day, Sunday, January 1, 2012, and the following day, Monday, January 2, 2012, are both major legal holidays.